vuoz/http.rs/README.md

 # http.rs

-This is an implementation
-of a http framework
-in rust.
+Just another web framework but in rust

 ## Goals
 * Understand the Http Protocol